Your Vagus Nerve: How To Increase Security & Calm Using Polyvagal Theory

 Deep rhythmic breathing, with a long and slow exhalation, is key to activating your ventral vagal branch, slowing heart rate, and lowering blood pressure, especially when stressed and during challenging performance anxiety.

-Mobilizing The Ventral Vagus Nerve Increases Safety, Reduces Fear, And Improves Trust
+Mobilizing The Ventral Vagus Nerve For Safety And Trust

-The ventral vagal is the most recent evolutionary development, and the vagal dorsal is the oldest and most primitive.
+The ventral vagal is the most recent evolutionary development, while the dorsal vagal is the oldest and most primitive.
+Both pathways work to regulate emotional states by applying “brakes” to sympathetic mobilization during heightened emotional arousal, creating balance and adaptability.